Suave y Sutil

 "Suave Y Sutil" is a song recorded by Mexican singer Paulina Rubio.
-It was released on September 7, 2018 through Universal Music Group as the fifth single from Rubio's eleventh studio album, Deseo (2018).
-The song was written by Xabi San Martín from La Oreja de Van Gogh, who work written Rubio's hit single "Ni Una Sola Palabra" in mid-2000's.
+It was released on September 7, 2018, through Universal Music Group as the fifth single from Rubio's eleventh studio album, Deseo (2018).
+The song was written by Xabi San Martín from La Oreja de Van Gogh, who work written Rubio's hit single "Ni Una Sola Palabra" in mid-2000s.
 "Suave Y Sutil" has been described as a pop-rock-tinged ballad and a powerful lyrics, and was produced by the duo Andrés Torres and Mauricio Rengifo, who were nominated at the 19th Annual Latin Grammy Awards for Producer of the Year, for his work in "Suave Y Sutil" and others Latin pop songs.